logzly. Self‑Host Lab

 How to Secure Your Home Homelab with a WireGuard VPN and Zero‑Trust Firewall

-You’ve spent months building a tidy rack, installing Pi‑hole, Nextcloud, and a little Jitsi server for family calls.
+You’ve spent months building a tidy rack, installing Pi‑hole, a DIY NAS for centralized storage, and a little Jitsi server for family calls.
 It works great—until you realize anyone on the same Wi‑Fi can sniff traffic or, worse, a stray device could stumble into your admin panel.
 That’s why a VPN and a zero‑trust firewall are now more than nice‑to‑have; they’re the lock and key for a safe homelab.

 Why WireGuard and Zero‑Trust?